 So my friend, if you are still with me here and ready to roll up the sleeves…

 Here are some actionable strategies for you:

 - Do not compromise content quality over quantity.
 If you want to prioritize between quality and quantity, I’d say QUALITY every time.
-Remember, google rewards on not just the clickthrough rates but also how long does reader stay on your page.
+Remember, Google rewards not just the clickthrough rates but also how long does reader stay on your page.
 Focus on writing helpful articles to your targeted audience.

 - Consistency is key.
 Bloggers who post more consistently are getting stronger results.
-Identify what is the frequency that is realistic to YOU to produce high quality content and stick with it!
-This also includes being consistent at doing keyword search, title creation and editing etc. If you are new to blogging, it may take 1 or 2 weeks to produce a piece of high quality content.
+Identify what is the frequency that is realistic to YOU to produce high-quality content and stick with it!
+This also includes being consistent at doing a keyword search, title creation and editing etc. If you are new to blogging, it may take 1 or 2 weeks to produce a piece of high-quality content.
 I’ve been there, that is TOTALLY OK!
 You will eventually get better and more efficient.

-- Focus your time on keyword search, title creation and post content.
-Being consistent on doing keyword search prior to your writing, creating eye-catching titles with the keyword phrase, and editing your article post writing are SO important to the success of your blog.
+- Focus your time on keyword search, title creation, and post content.
+Being consistent in doing keyword searches prior to your writing, creating eye-catching titles with the keyword phrase, and editing your article post writing is SO important to the success of your blog.
 Bloggers who put effort on all these reported much stronger results.

 - Try to aim for 2000 words per blog post.
 While there is still a small percentage (11%) of bloggers who write 2000 plus posts, the group is growing year-on-year.
 This is where you can get ahead before everyone else catches on.

-Here are 4 ways to help you increase frequency
+Here are 4 ways to help you increase your frequency:

 - Have a list of blog post ideas ready to go.
 I plan my blog content every 3 months, usually around 1 or 2 themes.
 This generally takes 1-2 hours, but trust me, it will save you SOOO much time later down the road.